rv-testing/terraform-lb/README.md

 ### $ git clone http://gitlab-scm.52.235.39.185.nip.io/tso-mto-gitlab/terraform-lb.git<br>

 It will create a directory terraform1/ and change directory to it.<br>
+Update the ssh by copying your own ssh.

 ## $ cd terraform-lb<br>